ONSdigital/rm-sample-service/API.md

 }
 ```

 An `HTTP 201 Created` status code is returned if the sample unit request creation was a success.
-An `HTTP 400 Bad Request` is returned if any of the required parameters are missing.
+An `HTTP 400 Bad Request` is returned if any of the required parameters are missing, or if a sample unit request already exists for the same criteria.